Ignacio Jara

-Ignacio Andrés Jara Vargas (/es/; born 28 January 1997) is a Chilean professional footballer who plays as a midfielder for Deportes Antofagasta.
+Ignacio Andrés Jara Vargas (/es/; born 28 January 1997) is a Chilean professional footballer who plays as a midfielder for Unión San Felipe.

 Club career

 He was trained as professional footballer in Cobreloa youth system in Santiago de Chile since 2006.

 His first call up to the U-20 Chile team was in May 2016, and scored his first goal against Everton de Viña del Mar in a friendly match also.

 He was called up by coach Juan Antonio Pizzi to the absolute national Chile team on 27 May 2016 against the national team of Jamaica, he was an alternate player during all the match and the México match also on 1 June 2016, his second absolute national football match.
 He was invited to collaborate as sparring of the absolute national team during Copa America Centenario competition.

 He made his professional debut in Cobreloa versus Ñublense match, valid for sixth game week of Primera B de Chile, on 10 September 2016.
 He was enter in 83' replacing Josepablo Monreal.

 His first professional goal was in Cobreloa versus Deportes La Serena match, valid for Copa Chile 2016 competition, on 15 September 2016.
 In 90'.